 - What else should I consider before buying a washer dryer combo?

 A washer dryer combo is a single unit that both washes and dries clothes in the same machine.
-An all-in-one washer dryer combo looks a lot like a standard washing machine, except when you place the clothes in the machine dirty, they come out clean and dry without the need for you to transfer the clothes from the washer to the dryer.
+An all-in-one washer dryer combo looks a lot like a standard washing machine, except when you place dirty clothes in the machine, they come out clean and dry without the need for you to transfer the clothes from the washer to the dryer.

 Laundry centers are sometimes considered a type of combo machine — they look a lot like stackable units, but they’re connected as one unit with a washer on the bottom and a dryer on top.
-Although a laundry center performs both functions in one machine, like an all-in-one combo machine, they’re different from all-in-one combo machines because you still have to transfer the clothes from the washer portion of the machine to the dryer portion with a laundry center.
+Although a laundry center performs both functions in one machine, they’re different from all-in-one combo machines because you still have to transfer the clothes from the washer portion of the machine to the dryer portion.

 An all-in-one combo washer dryer combines a front-load washer with a dryer that’s often (but not always) ventless, meaning the dryer doesn’t require an exhaust system to the outside of your home.

-If the washer dryer combo uses a condensing ventless dryer, then after the machine washes the clothes and they cool down, the air inside the chamber is heated and as the drum spins, this produces condensation.
+If the washer dryer combo uses a condensing ventless dryer, once the machine washes the clothes and they cool down, the air inside the chamber is heated, and the spinning drum produces condensation.
 This condensation is drained out of the unit through a drainage tube.
-Then, the process happens again, and more hot air and tumbling causes more condensation until the clothes dry.
+Then, the process happens again, and more hot air and tumbling cause more condensation until the clothes dry.
 To learn more about how ventless dryers work, check out our guide on how different types of dryers work.

 Yes.
-If you purchase a reliable machine, your washer dryer combo unit will wash and dry your clothes, but you should not expect it to perform like a separate washer and dryer because it’s not a separate washer and dryer.
-It’s an entirely different way of doing laundry, and an all-in-one combo machine is typically not going to do your laundry as fast as a separate washer and dryer.
+If you purchase a reliable machine, your washer dryer combo unit will wash and dry your clothes, but you should not expect it to perform exactly like a separate washer and dryer.
+This is an entirely different way of doing laundry, and an all-in-one combo machine is typically not going to do your laundry as fast as a separate washer and dryer.

 Oftentimes, washer dryer combos are ideal for people with limited space or for those who want to avoid the laundromat.
 If you have a large laundry room in your home, you’d likely opt for a separate washer and dryer over a combo all-in-one washer dryer.